depeperwinkel

 - camphor

-- alpha and beta pinene, woody pine scent, as in cumin, pine (cone), juniper and hemp,
+- alpha and beta pinene, woody pine scent, as in cumin, pine cone, juniper berry and hemp,

 - geraniol, rose scent, as in nutmeg, basil and siltimur, and